Monty Python's The Meaning of Life: Release

 Ireland banned the film on its original release as it had previously done with Monty Python's Life of Brian, but later rated it 15 when it was released on video.
 In the United Kingdom the film was rated 18 when released in the cinema and on its first release on video, but was re-rated 15 in 2000.
 In the United States the film is rated R.

 Reception

 Box office

 The film opened in the United States on 31 March 1983.
 At 257 cinemas it ranked number six at the US box office, grossing US$1,987,853 ($7,734 per screen) in its opening weekend.
 It played at 554 cinemas at its widest point, and its total gross in the United States and Canada was $14,929,552.
+In the United Kingdom it opened on 3 screens in London and grossed £49,641 in its first seven days to rank third at the London box office.
 Internationally it grossed $27.8 million for a worldwide total of $42.7 million.

 Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, calling it a "a barbed, uncompromising attack on generally observed community standards".
 In The New York Times, Vincent Canby declared it "the Ben Hur of sketch films, which is to say that it's a tiny bit out of proportion", concluding it was amusing, but he wished it were consistently amusing.
 Variety staff assessed it as disgusting, ridiculous, tactless, but above all, amusing.
 Gene Siskel of the Chicago Tribune awarded 3 stars out of 4, calling it "fresh and original and delightfully offensive.
 What more can you ask of a comedy?"
 Sheila Benson of the Los Angeles Times wrote that the film was full of "raunchy talk, blasphemy (well, sacrilege) and one example of what kids call a totally gnarly, gross-out scene.
 The problem for the reviewer (to be specific, this reviewer) is when you are laughing this much it makes logging all the fast-flying offenses almost impossible."
 Gary Arnold of The Washington Post was negative, writing that "The strongest impressions left by this picture have less to do with its largely tedious attempts to burlesque human weakness and pomposity than with the group's failure to evolve a coherent satiric outlook."
 A review by Steve Jenkins in The Monthly Film Bulletin was also negative, writing that the return to a sketch format constituted a "great leap backwards" for the troupe and that the film's outrageous moments "cannot disguise the overall air of déjà vu and playing it safe."